Periodic paths on the pentagon, double pentagon and golden L: The double pentagon and the golden L

 \section{The double pentagon and the golden L}

-A classical construction relates billiards on a rational polygon to a linear flow on a translation surface, by reflecting the billiard table across its edges until each edge is matched with an opposite parallel edge of the same length.
+A classical construction attributed to Zemylakov and Katok \cite{fox,katok} relates billiards on a rational polygon to a linear flow on a translation surface, by reflecting the billiard table across its edges until each edge is matched with an opposite parallel edge of the same length.
 It is easier to study linear flows than billiard paths, because the direction of the flow does not change.

 We first unfold the pentagon to its corresponding flat surface, called the \emph{necklace}, which is tiled by 10 copies of the pentagon.
 Veech gave a presentation of the necklace in \cite[Figure 2.3]{veech}.
 The necklace is a 5-fold cover of the \emph{double pentagon}.
 For previous work on the double pentagon, see \cite{davis13}.
 Since the double pentagon is simpler, we consider trajectories there instead of on the necklace.
 Then we perform an affine automorphism of the double pentagon to transform it into the golden L. The golden L is easier to work with than the double pentagon, because it is a right-angled surface.